dmitryikh/co_lib/README.md

 co_lib benefits:
 1. Cancellation as a first class citizen: co::stop_token, co::stop_source, almost all awaited ops can be cancelled.
 2. co::result<T> type (like in Rust) to check the result of an operation
-3. based on libuv C library: even loop, network, timers, etc..
+3. based on libuv C library: event loop, network, timers, etc..

 Current limitations:
 1. Single threaded